 Showing 9 tent options:

 Murphys Glen campground, near Woodford, offers walking and birdwatching.
 It's the perfect nature getaway if you have a 4WD and want to spend a weekend in Blue Mountains National Park.

 This rustic campground offers you a wilderness experience in the Grose Valley with plenty of opportunities for birdwatching and walking.

-Get back to nature and pitch your tent at secluded Burralow Creek campground and picnic area in Blue Mountains National Park, a short drive from Sydney.
+Get back to nature at secluded Burralow Creek campground and picnic area in Blue Mountains National Park, around 2 hours from Sydney.
 You’ll find walking and picnicking opportunities just moments from your tent.